 Phase 1 Service Area

 Construction of recycled water pipelines to serve customers in the Phase 1 service area began in June 2018 and was completed in the spring of 2019.
 The tank and pump station construction was completed in 2019, and the treatment plant was completed in 2020.
-Deliveries to the Phase 1 customers are anticipated to begin in summer 2021.
+Recycled water deliveries to Phase 1 customers began in March 2022.